peachmangopie/THSEC11-Chapter-1-and-2/_README.txt

 document.tex                   - The main file, where many author details and settings are placed

-document_guide.pdf             - A kind of a user guide, especially the appendices.
-This is a minimum working example of document.tex with some useful appendices.
+document_guide.pdf             - A kind of user guide, especially the appendices.
+This is a minimum working example of document.tex and parsed with other_appendices.tex

 document.pdf                   - pdfLaTeX-built final output PDF file.